List of Wellington Phoenix FC end-of-season awards

 The following list of awards are presented at the Annual Wellington Phoenix awards evening usually held at the conclusion of the regular home and away season.

+Men's awards

 Player of the Year

 The top award is voted for by coaches, chief executive and the football operations manager.
 After each game points would be awarded to the 3 top players and the player with the most accumulated points at the conclusion of the regular season is presented with the award.
-The award is currently referred to as the Huawei Player of the Year for sponsorship reasons.

 Players' Player of the Year

 The Wellington Phoenix Players' Player of the Year award is presented to the player who is deemed to be the best player overall at the end of the season as judged by his teammates.
 Each player in the team votes three times over the season: after Round 7, Round 14 and Round 21.

 Under-23 Player of the Year

 The Wellington Phoenix Under-23 Player of the Year is voted upon by all season member ticket holders at the conclusion of the regular season.
 The Player with the most votes is awarded the trophy.